-1. There must be a vision, in Education this may fall out of, or under, the Strategic Intent.
-The vision should be strong, simple and succinct statement.
+1. There must be a vision, in Education, this may fall out of, or under, the Strategic Intent.
+The vision should be a strong, simple and succinct statement.
 A vision will set the compass and also provide the anchor for the change management process.
 You must know what problems you are trying to solve and know the benefits e.g.:

 - Better customer experience or access

 - New revenue channels and possibly competitive advantage

 - Greater transparency

 - Agility & increases opportunities and the cultural appetite for innovation

 - Greater customer insights